jirotubuyaki/Jdmbs/README.md

 ### Background
 #### Black Scholes model
 There are several types of options in the stock market.
-Eropean call option can not excuse in duration of $T$ and its excusion price is $K$.
+Eropean call option can not excuse in duration of *T* and its excusion price is *K*.
 Optin premium is calcurated under a risk-neutral probability.
 Eropean call option preminum is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_1.png "eque")

-$E[x]$ express expected value of $x$.
+$E[x]$ express expected value of *x*.
 And Eropean put option premium is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_2.png "eque")